Ministry of Labour, Social, Family Affairs and Integration

 Learning German in school

 All children aged six years and above must attend school, if they were born by the deadline of 30 June of the respective year.
 Depending on their level of previous knowledge, immigrated children and young people who do not know enough German to attend regular classes will first receive intensive German lessons in basic classes („Basisklassen“) or in international preparatory classes („Internationale Vorbereitungsklassen“).
 The enrollment takes place throughout the current school year

 Immigrated children and young people who cannot read and write the Latin alphabet or any other alphabet yet, attend basic classes first.
 There, they learn German reading and writing skills.
-After one year at the latest, they move on to an age-appropriate international preparatory class.
+After twelve months at the latest, they move on to an age-appropriate international preparatory class.